This Is My Life (1992 film): Production

 The film was at Columbia Pictures but was put into turnaround in 1990.
 Ephron allegedly asked Jon Peters if he had read the script, to which he answered, "I've made over 60 movies.
 I don't have to read a script to know whether it works or not."

 The character portrayed by Aykroyd, Arnold Moss, is based on the famous New York talent agent Sam Cohn, and has some of the eccentricities for which Cohn was known, such as a habit of eating paper.

 Soundtrack

 The film's soundtrack was performed by Carly Simon and released on Qwest Records.
 Although the album failed to chart, the single "Love of My Life" reached No. 16 on the Billboard Adult Contemporary chart.

 Reception

 This Is My Life was met with lukewarm critical responses.
 On the review aggregator website Rotten Tomatoes, it has an approval of 36% rating based on reviews from 14 critics, with an average rating of 5.5/10.

+Critical response

 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4.

+Janet Maslin of The New York Times wrote: "Making her directorial debut with This Is My Life, Nora Ephron does exactly what she did on the page.
+She shapes every detail of this witty, picture-perfect slice of New York life to fit a single vision, one that even at its most generous and funny manages to retain a penetrating clarity."

 Owen Gleiberman of Entertainment Weekly gave it a C+.

-In 2020, David Sims of The Atlantic called it "the forgotten gem in Ephron’s filmmaking career".
+In 2020, David Sims of The Atlantic, called it "the forgotten gem in Ephron’s filmmaking career".